humancenteredgreentech/humancenteredgreentech.github.io/README.md

 # Human-Centered Green Tech: Interventions for Encouraging Sustainable Behavior
-Hosting the website for the CHI '23 workshop on "Human-Centered Green Tech"
+Hosting the website for the CHI '24 workshop on "Sustaining Scalable Sustainability"